openmv/openmv-projects/donkey-car/README.md

 ![View](images/build/step(43).png "View")

 After doing all of this download the code for the robocar [here](https://github.com/openmv/openmv-projects/blob/master/donkey-car/line_follower_main.py) and open the script in OpenMV IDE.
 How the script works is documented in the comments.
-Note that you need to set the ``ARDUINO_SERVO_CONTROLLER_ATTACHED`` variable to ``True`` for the OpenMV Cam to output serial data to control the Arduino Servo Controller Shield and ``False`` for the OpenMV Cam to output serial data to control the Servo Controller Shield.
+Note that you need to set the ``ARDUINO_SERVO_CONTROLLER_ATTACHED`` variable to ``True`` for the OpenMV Cam to output serial data to control the Arduino Servo Controller Shield and ``False`` for the OpenMV Cam to output serial data to control the Servo Controller Shield (the non-Arduino one).

 ![Script](images/build/step(44).png "Script")

 Finally, once you're done tweaking settings go to ``Tools->Save open script to OpenMV Cam`` and save the script while keeping comments.
 Then click ``Tools->Reset OpenMV Cam``.
 You can now disconnect your OpenMV Cam from your laptop and it will run the script by itself.
 Follow the above two steps each time you want your OpenMV Cam to run the script without the laptop attached to it.
 For quick testing and debug while your laptop is connected just use the run button and stop button to start and stop the script between edits.

-*If you're using the Servo Controller Shield (the non-Arduino one), you also need to copy two script from OpenMV IDE to the board for things to work.
+*If you're using the Servo Controller Shield (the non-Arduino one), you also need to copy two scripts from OpenMV IDE to the OpenMV Cam board for things to work.
 Please go to ``Files->Examples->15-Servo-Shield->pca9865.py`` and save it on your OpenMV Cam's internal flash drive.
 Additionally, you also need to save ``Files->Examples->15-Servo-Shield->servo.py`` on your OpenMV Cam's internal flash drive.
-These steps only need to be done once.*
+These two steps only need to be done once.*

 ### Optional Step 1 - Building the Arduino based Servo Controller: